-¶ And then, naming it after them, he shall dip it in the Water discreetly, or shall pour Water upon it, saying,
+\P And then, naming it after then, he shall dip it in the Water discreetly, or shall pour Water upon it, saying,

-N. I baptize thee In the Name of the Father, and of the Son, and of the Holy Ghost.
+I baptize thee In the Name of the Father, and of the Son and of the Holy Ghost.
 Amen.

-E receive this Child into the congregation of Christ's flock; and do\ sign him with the sign • Here the Minister of the Cross, in token that hereafter he shall shall make a Cross upon not be ashamed to confess the faith of Christ the Child's forehead. crucified, and manfully to fight under his banner, against sin, the world, and the devil; and to continue Christ's faithful soldier and servant unto his life's end.
+WE receive this Child into the congregation of Christ's flock; and do sign him with the Here the Minister sign of the Cross, in token that hereafter shall make a Cross he shall not be ashamed to confess the upon the child's fore-faith of Christ crucified and manfully to fight under his banner, against sin, the world, and the devil; and to continue Christ's faithful soldier and servant unto his life's end.

 Amen.